RuslanKhalitov/gan_dogs/README.md

-# gan_dogs
+# The bronze solution of Kaggle Generative Dog Images Challenge 2019
-The bronze solution of Kaggle's Generative Dog Images Challenge
+This is the solution of the first Kaggle GAN competitions